 When we are planning to travel, we think of fun, adventure, culture, and meeting new people.
 Whether we are flying to Paris, going to Kenya on safari, or thinking of a weekend of debauchery in Las Vegas, the last thing on our minds is injury.

-However, traveling involves some degree of danger.
+However, travelling involves some degree of danger, which is why it’s so important to make sure you follow these safety tips whilst you are travelling.
+Anything could happen when you are away from home, you could fall victim to a scam, have your luggage stolen or seriously hurt yourself.
 You could trip and break a bone while strolling along the Seine, get into a car accident, get attacked by an animal or experience assault and robbery in an unfamiliar city or town.

 Although we all want fun-filled and adventurous experiences, things can go wrong during your vacation and you need a plan on how to deal with it in case it does happen.

 Here are some tips on what to do in case of an injury while traveling.

 1. Seek emergency medical help

 If you suffer injury while in your car or in the plane, ask for help from those near you.

 Flight attendants are usually very helpful during health emergencies.
 You can always find someone around you on the streets or in a tour group to assist you if you get hurt during excursions.

 It’s always a good idea to find a way to communicate with the locals in a foreign country, such as hiring a guide fluent in the local language, using translation services on the phone and learning a few words of the local language.